 Pension deal uncertain as Ill. veto session nears

-Illinois' five public-employee retirement funds have an unfunded liability of nearly $100 billion, due largely to lawmakers not approving adequate payments to the funds for years.
+Illinois' five public-employee retirement funds have an unfunded liability of about $100 billion.
 The annual contribution to the fund, plus payments on past pension bonds, is about $7.65 billion this year.
-That takes crucial money away from schools and social services, and will only increase in years to come if without legislative action.
+That number will increase in years to come without action.